HanYolo55/windows-liquifier/README.md

 **Step 1:** Download and install Win32 Disk Imager from https://sourceforge.net/projects/win32diskimager/

 **Step 2:** Download either the lighter image, which has no installation files for Windows, or the full image, which does include installation files for Windows.
+Check the releases page here: https://github.com/HanYolo55/windows-liquifier/releases

 **Step 3:** Write an image using Win32 Disk Imager write function.